huggingface/diffusers/docs/source/en/api/pipelines/mochi.md

 ## Quantization

 Quantization helps reduce the memory requirements of very large models by storing model weights in a lower precision data type.
-Refer to the [Quantization](../../quantization/overview) to learn more about supported quantization backends and selecting a quantization backend that supports your use case.
+However, quantization may have varying impact on video quality depending on the video model.

+Refer to the [Quantization](../../quantization/overview) to learn more about supported quantization backends (bitsandbytes, torchao, gguf) and selecting a quantization backend that supports your use case.
 The example below demonstrates how to load a quantized [`MochiPipeline`] for inference with bitsandbytes.

 ```py
 import torch